 Small And Big Sacrifices

-There are myriad examples of sacrificing in a relationship.
-Spouses sacrifice for their partners; parents sacrifice for their children – sacrifice is common.
+There are myriad examples of sacrifice in a relationship.
+Spouses sacrifice for their partners; parents for their children, siblings for each other – sacrifice is common.
 For instance, if your partner gets a job in another city you may have to uproot yourself and move too.

 Again, when children are very young, many women have to sacrifice their career aspirations and take a break in order to care for their children.